apache/streampipes-website/docs/04_use-assets.md

 The cleanest working style is to model the industrial hierarchy first, assign site context second, and link technical resources third.
 That order tends to produce the most coherent result because the structure exists before the individual platform objects are attached to it.

 The most common mistake is to build many useful charts, datasets, and dashboards but leave them unlinked.
 In that situation, StreamPipes still works, but much of the contextual value of the platform is lost.
 Assets are what turn those isolated resources into something users can navigate naturally.

-## Image placeholders

-<DocVisualPlaceholder
-  title="Asset model and hierarchy" purpose="Show one industrial hierarchy with a root asset, subassets, and linked resources such as adapters, datasets, charts, dashboards, and pipelines."
-/>

-<DocVisualPlaceholder
-  title="Asset editor"
-  purpose="Show edit mode with the hierarchy tree on the left and the selected asset details on the right."
-/>

-<DocVisualPlaceholder
-  title="Site and exact location" purpose="Show the site assignment section together with the exact-location controls in the asset editor."
-/>

-<DocVisualPlaceholder
-  title="Linked resources view"
-  purpose="Show one machine asset in view mode with its linked resources section populated."
-/>